abhinavgemawat/US-Gun-Violence-Data-Visualisation/README.md

 # US-Gun-Violence-Data-Visualisation
-The following visualisation was created using D3.js and Topojson to visualise the problem of Gun Violence in theUnited States of America.
+The following visualisation was created using D3.js and Topojson to visualise the problem of Gun Violence in the United States of America.
 This data used is a subset of the csv file downloaded from the Kaggle.

 OS X